Home

 New Jersey Mountains

-One of the most prominent geographical features of Northern New Jersey are the Kittatinny Mountains part of the famed Appalachian Chain.
-Its foothills are called the NJ Highlands, composed of the Pohchuck, Wawayanda, Bearfort, and Ramapo Ridges.
-The Ramapo Ridge is home to the densest forests in North America.
-Between the Kittatinny Mountains and the Highlands lies the Kittatinny Valley.
+The most prominent geographical features of Northern New Jersey are the Kittatinny Mountains, and its foothills in the NJ Highlands, composed of the Pohchuck, Wawayanda, Bearfort, and Ramapo Ridges.
+They are home to some of the most dense hardwood forests in North America.
+Between the Kittatinnies and Highlands lies the Kittatinny Valley.
+This area is known for its many rivers, horse ranches, dairy farms, and ski resorts.

-On its way along the Kittatinny Ridge, it runs through Worthington State Forest, where it passes by Sunfish Pond and Crater Lake.
-It then goes through Stokes State Forest as it crosses through Sunrise Mountain and continues upward and northeast along the Kittatinny Ridge for about 40 miles.
-The Kittatinny Valley (also called the Limestone Valley) lies almost directly to the east of the trail while the Delaware Water Gap lies to its west.
+Seventy-two miles of the Appalachian Trail lay in the Northwest corner of New Jersey.
+It enters the state as it crosses the Delaware Water Gap, near Dunnfield Creek and Mt.
+Tammany.
+On its way along the Kittatinny Ridge, the Appalchian Trail runs through Worthington State Forest where it passes by Sunfish Pond and Crater Lake.
+It then goes through Stokes State Forest as it crosses through Sunrise Mountain, and continues upward and northeast along the Kittatinny Ridge for about 40 miles.
+The Kittatinny Valley (also called the Limestone Valley) lies almost directly to the east of the trail, while the Delaware Water Gap lies to its west.

 At High Point State Park (1803 feet), the Appalachian Trail turns eastward and runs through the Kittatinnny Valley, the Pohchuck, Wawayanda, and Bearfort Ridges as it roughly parallels the NY State boundary.
 It goes northward into NY near Greenwood Lake.